reflectoring/reflectoring.github.io/content/blog/2022/2022-02-15-getting-started-with-spring-webflux.md

 * Message notification without unnecessary reloading of server.
 * Subscribing to a feed of news, stocks or cryptocurrency

 The biggest limitation of SSE is that it’s unidirectional and hence information can’t be passed to a server from the client.
-Spring Wbflux allows us to define Server streaming events which can send events in a given interval.
-The web client initiates the REST API call and keeps it open until the even stream is closed.
+Spring Webflux allows us to define server streaming events which can send events in a given interval.
+The web client initiates the REST API call and keeps it open until the event stream is closed.

 The server-side event would have the content type `text/event-stream`.
 Now we can define a Server Side Event streaming endpoint using WebFlux by simply returning a Flux and specifying the content type as text/event-stream.
 So let’s add this method to our existing `UserController`:

 ```java
     @GetMapping(value = "/stream", produces = MediaType.TEXT_EVENT_STREAM_VALUE)